liuliu/dflat/README.md

 The code for `app:Benchmarks` was compiled in Release mode (`--compilation-mode=opt`) with `-whole-module-optimization` on.
 The WCDB Benchmark was compiled in Release mode whatever that means in their project file.

-The benchmark itself is preliminary.
-It represents the best case scenarios for these frameworks, and I'd like to update this benchmark later with more focus on update propagation.
+The benchmark itself is not peer-reviewed.
+In some cases, it represents the best case scenarios for these frameworks.
+In other cases, it represents the worst case scenarios.
+It is not designed to reflect real-world work-load.
+Rather, these benchmarks designed to reflect the framework's characteristics under extreme cases.

 First, we compared **Dflat** against Core Data on object insertions, fetching, updates and deletions.
 10,000 objects are generated, with no index (only title indexed in Core Data).